José María García de Toledo

 José María García de Toledo y de Madariaga (11 February 1769 — 24 February 1816) was a Neogranadine lawyer and politician, who fought against the Royalist forces during the Patria Boba period that preceded the Colombian War of Independence.

 Soon after the banishment of the Spanish governor on 14 June 1810 a Supreme Junta was established in Cartagena de Indias as a direct response to Napoleon's invasion of Spain.
 García was named as its president, and on 11 November 1811, the Junta declared the independence of Cartagena from Spain.

-He was later shot by Pablo Morillo on 24 Feb.
-1816, after the city was "pacified".
+He was later shot, as one of the "Nine Martyrs", by Pablo Morillo on 24 February 1816, when the city was being "pacified" after the Siege of Cartagena (1815).